The Last Empire: (Daniel 2:31-45)

 (Vs.40-43) “Finally, there will be a fourth kingdom, strong as iron—for iron breaks and smashes everything—and as iron breaks things to pieces, so it will crush and break all the others.
 Just as you saw that the feet and toes were partly of baked clay and partly of iron, so this will be a divided kingdom; yet it will have some of the strength of iron in it, even as you saw iron mixed with clay.
 As the toes were partly iron and partly clay, so this kingdom will be partly strong and partly brittle.
 And just as you saw the iron mixed with baked clay, so the people will be a mixture and will not remain united, any more than iron mixes with clay.”

 This description of the character of the fourth empire is that; “it will crush and break all the others.”
 This empire cannot assimilate or adopt any of the culture of the previous empires before it.
 Daniel describes this same empire in the fourth beast in Daniel chapter seven.
 The fourth beast is described as doing the very same things as the fourth empire does related to Nebuchadnezzars statue.
 This fourth beast empire was “terrifying and frightening and very powerful.
 It had large iron teeth; it crushed and devoured its victims and trampled underfoot whatever was left.
 It was different from all the former beasts, and it had ten horns.”
 (Daniel 7:7) Out of this fourth empire comes the Antichrist, a Middle-eastern potentate and dictator.
-(Daniel 7:8) This Middle-eastern potentate will rule over a kingdom that will engulf the whole Middle-East and spread into half of Europe with its tentacles reaching into many other nations.
+(Daniel 7:8) This Middle-eastern potentate will rule over a kingdom that will engulf the whole Middle-East, sweep down into North Africa and spread into Europe with its tentacles reaching into many other nations.
 He will be both a Middle-Eastern as well as a European potentate but his roots will be Islamic, not European.

 Historically Rome did not crush and devour its victims and trample on whatever was left by destroying former cultures.
 Rome adopted and absorbed much of the culture, economics, governance, structure, military strategies and deities of the Greek empire.
 Rome was also known as the Greco-Roman World.
 When you look at the belly and thighs of the statue it focuses on the reproductive organs.
 In other words Greek culture gave birth to Roman culture.
 The Romans had the same ‘gods’ as the Greeks, the Persians and the Babylonians had but simply changed their names.